ytliu74/obsidian-pseudocode/README.md

 ~~Or just download it within Obsidian's community plugins.~~ (Pending...)

+## Known Issues

+- [ ] The caption index will increase with each rendering.

 ## Credits

 This plugin is based on [pseudocode.js](https://github.com/SaswatPadhi/pseudocode.js), a JavaScript library that typesets pseudocode beautifully to HTML.
 Many thanks to the pseudocode.js team for their great work!